Homelessness in the United States: Youth homelessness

-Street children in the United States tend to stay in the state, 83% do not leave their state of origin.
+Street children in the United States tend to stay in the state.
+83% do not leave their state of origin.
 If they leave, street children are likely to end up in large cities, notably New York City; Los Angeles; Portland, Oregon; and San Francisco.
-Street children are predominantly Caucasian and female in the United States, and 42% identify as lesbian, gay, bisexual, or transgender (LGBT).
+In 2010, street children were predominantly Caucasian and female in the United States, and 42% identify as lesbian, gay, bisexual, or transgender (LGBT).

 The United States government has been making efforts since the late 1970s to accommodate this section of the population.
 The Runaway and Homeless Youth Act of 1978 made funding available for shelters and funded the National Runaway Switchboard.
 Other efforts include the Child Abuse and Treatment Act of 1974, the National Child Abuse and Neglect Data System, and the Juvenile Justice and Delinquency Prevention Act.
-There has also been a decline of arrest rates in street youth, dropping in 30,000 arrests from 1998 to 2007.
+There has been a decline of arrest rates in street youth, dropping in 30,000 arrests from 1998 to 2007.
 Instead, the authorities are referring homeless youth to state-run social service agencies.

-In 2020, the National Center for homeless Education reported that over 1.5 million students in the U.S. public education system experienced homelessness during their 2017 and 2018 school year.
+In 2020, the National Center for homeless Education reported that in the U.S. public education system, over 1.5 million students experienced homelessness during their 2017 and 2018 school year.

+According to the data, between 2023 and 2024, children under 18 see a 33% increase in homelessness, with 150,000 children experiencing this crisis.

 LGBTQ+ youth

-According to a survey, Massachusetts Youth Risk Behavior Survey, one in four teens that participated in this survey who identify as gay or lesbian are homeless.
+According to the Massachusetts Youth Risk Behavior Survey, one in four teens that participated in this survey who identify as gay or lesbian are homeless.
 Various sources report between 20 percent and 40 percent identify as LGBT.
-Research shows that a disproportionate number of homeless youth in the United States identify as lesbian, gay, bisexual or transgender, or LGBT.
+2015 research shows that a disproportionate number of homeless youth in the United States identify as lesbian, gay, bisexual or transgender, or LGBT.